cloudfoundry-attic/loggregator-k8s-deployment/README.md

 - A k8s cluster up and running.
 - `kubectl` installed locally and configured to target your k8s cluster
-- `docker` installed locally and configured target a `dockerd` for running a certificate generation container.
+- `docker` installed locally and configured to target a `dockerd` for running a certificate generation container.

 ### Generate TLS Certs and Keys